-Sport Systems uses quality materials and state-of-the-art installation techniques
+Tennis Court Fencing: Sport Systems uses quality materials and installation techniques for long term performance

 It is essential that suitably strong fence materials be selected.
-How a fence is installed is as important as the quality of the material.
+How your tennis court fencing is installed is as important as the quality of the material.
 Sport Systems uses state-of-the-art installation techniques to ensure long-lasting performance.

 ROUND FOOTINGS ARE SUPERIOR TO SQUARE FOOTINGS